ca-schue/cnd-joboffers/docker-compose.md

 - ### Semi-Custom configuration:
     - Change default values of predefined environment variables in `.env` file as documented for each service\
       (Frontend, Auth, User, Career, Notification)
-    - Pass this file to each service container at execution time: `docker compose up --env-file <env-file-name>.env`
+    - Pass this file to the docker compose command (see next section): `docker compose up --env-file <env-file-name>.env`
 - ### Fully-Custom configuration: (not recommended)
   - Configure frontend: Change values of `LocalConfig.tsx` before executing docker compose
   - Configure Spring Services at build time: